danielmichaels/danielms/content/retrospectives/2021/06/index.md

 - **Appraisal**: Emailed with some minor correspondence but mostly crickets
 - **Rating**: B

 Several users have signed up for access to [Mudmap] though none have committed to paying for the service.
 I emailed every single sign-up with extra details and asking for feedback if they feel so inclined.
-It is a very small sample size but so far only one reply with a feature request.
+It is a very small sample size but so far only one replied with a feature request.

-The feature is not unwarranted and something I eventually will offer all customers as standard; static IPs for SSH targets.
+The feature is not unwarranted and something I will eventually offer all customers as standard; static IPs for SSH targets.
 Unfortunately, my hosting platform, [render.com](https://render.com), does not offer this, yet.
 The workaround is to place a [load balancer](https://www.quotaguard.com/) in front of my server and point users at that.
-Such a server isn't free, add latency, and I have not tested the effectiveness of SSH communications through it.
+This option isn't free, add latency, and I have not tested the effectiveness of SSH communications through it.
 More customer data is needed to ascertain how high of a priority it is before I drop other things to complete this.

 Although I've sent out a few emails those emails were to my warm network - anyone who has signed up has already found [Mudmap].
 I need to go after a cold network and start planting Mudmap in people's minds.
-So far, my lack of conversion from sign up to paid is likely a factor of not reaching out to more people.
+So far, my lack of conversion from sign up to paid is because I'm not reaching out to more people.

 ### Reinvigorate an old project that I plan to monetize